izaak-coleman/GeDi/README.md

  - `-c` If specified, GeDi will filter out all SNV calls that do not reside within the specified chromosome.
 Note that the passed argument should *exactly* match the fasta header of the desired chromosome within the reference genome used for alignment.
-If not specified, GeDI will report all SNVs called regardless of the chromosome they reside in.
+If not specified, GeDi will report all SNVs called regardless of the chromosome they reside in.
  - `-v` Expected or average coverage of the dataset.
  - `-t` Number of threads GeDi will execute with during parallel sections